 \begin{restatable}{theorem}{Main} Given two triangulations $T$ and $T'$ of the same convex polygon on $n$ vertices and an integer~$k$, deciding whether the flip distance between $T$ and $T'$ is at most $k$ is \NP-complete. \end{restatable}

+Our proof uses a notion of conflict graphs for flip sequences between triangulations that allows us to encode instances of a planar Max-2SAT variant as pairs of triangulations.

 \subparagraph{Rotations in Binary Trees.} For a further description of the connection between flips in triangulations of convex polygons and rotations in binary trees we refer to~\cite{sleator1986rotation}.
 For more connections between Catalan structures, we refer to~\cite{gardner2020time}.
 A binary tree has two types of nodes, \emph{external} and \emph{interal}.
 Further, there are three types of relations among nodes, \emph{parent}, \emph{left child}, and \emph{right child}.
 Every node except for the \emph{root} has a parent.
-Internal nodes have a child left and a right child, external nodes have no children.
+Internal nodes have a left child and a right child, external nodes have no children.
 A \emph{rotation} in a binary tree is a node change that transforms one binary tree into another: For every internal non-root vertex $b$ and its parent $a$, a rotation swaps $a$ and $b$ in the binary tree.
 Node $b$ becomes the parent of $a$.
 If $b$ was the left child of $a$, then $a$ becomes the right child of $b$.
 Node $b$ keeps its left child, $a$ keeps its right child and the former right child of $b$ becomes the left child of $a$.